aerospike/aerolab/docs/cloud/credentials.md

 ### Output

-The command outputs JSON with credential information including:
+The command outputs JSON (no need to specify `-o json` as it's the only output format).
+The output includes credential information:
 - Credential ID
 - Username
 - Privileges (read-write, read-only, etc.)